Xchange7/NLP_KBQA/paper-notes.md

 ├── RGCN  # Other baseline model
 ├── SRN  # Other baseline model
 ├── KVMemNN  # Other baseline model
-├── BlindGRU  # Not mentioned in the paper ?
+├── BlindGRU  # predicts answer with only the input question, ignoring the knowledge base
 ```

 SP-based Models: